 On top of that, Teslas are the only brand of EVs that can easily and reliably do road trips anywhere in the US, because they operate their own network of many thousands of reliable chargers, whereas every other brand is left to depend on a piecemeal of unreliable garbage networks like Electrify America (which also charge more for the electricity they dispense!)

 Note that for anything other than road trips, the best deal is the 250-mile Chevrolet Bolt at only $20k after tax credits.
-But GM is ending production later this year so get ’em while you can!
+But GM ended production in mid-2024, so you have to find these on the used market (currently quite affordable as of late 2024).

 All this will change within the next ten years, but for now Tesla is the only game in town for long-range road-trippable electric cars.